Andy-James-Osborne/DevHub/README.md

 STATIC_ROOT = os.path.join(BASE_DIR,'staticfiles')
 MEDIA_URL = '/media/'
 DEFAULT_FILE_STORAGE ='cloudinary_storage.storage.MediaCloudinaryStorage'
-3. Also make sure templates are set up to settings.py
+3. Ensure templates are set up to settings.py
 4. TEMPLATES_DIR = os.path.join(BASE_DIR,'templates')
-5. Will also need to add a templates folder the best place to put it is inside your app, mine is name social.
+5. Add a templates folder, the best place to put it is inside your app, mine is name social.
-6. make sure to add another file inside templates this file needs to have the same name as your app so the path would be social/temaplates/social/
+6. Add another file inside templates, this file needs to have the same name as your app so the path would be (social/temaplates/social/)
-7. This is so django knows where to look for your HTML files (social/home.html)
+7. This is to enable django to know where to look for your HTML files e.g (social/home.html)

 ### Step 7
-1. You will also need to add media file and static files into the main directory
+1. Add media file and static files into the main directory
-2. Now make a Procfile to include (web: gunicorn PROJ_NAME.wsgi)
+2. Make a Procfile to include (web: gunicorn PROJ_NAME.wsgi)
-3. Now it is all set up make sure to git add, git commit and git push
+3. All set up make sure to git add, git commit and git push
-4. You will also need to go back to Heroku into the deploy tab to manually link your github
+4. Go back to Heroku into the deploy tab to manually link your github
-5. Then in the deploy tab of Heroku you will need to deploy branch
+5. In the deploy tab of Heroku you will need to deploy the branch

 ### Forking project
-1. If you are folking this project make sure that to create an env.py.
-Also make sure this is not pushed to github!
+1. If you are forking this project make sure to create an env.py file.
+Make sure this is not pushed to github!
-2. To do this make sure the env.py file is in .gitignore
+2. Add env.py file into .gitignore (This will ensure env.py file is not published to github)
-3. Also you will need to install all the requirements.txt with the command (pip install -r requirements.txt)
+3. Install all the requirements.txt with the command (pip install -r requirements.txt)
-4. You should be then good to go as long as you have made an Heroku account and elephantSQL account
+4. Ensure you have made an Heroku and elephantSQL account
-5. You can find the deployed link to the site in your deployments in github
+5. Find the deployed link to your site in your deployments in github

 ### Accessing the admin
 + As a super user to access the admin page to control the site you will have to add (/admin) to the end of the url.